ZoreAnuj/Scribe-Android/README.md

 # Scribe-Android

-Scribe-Android is a personal exploration into language learning technology, inspired by the original Scribe project.
-It's an Android app that provides custom keyboards designed to help learners practice and input text in their target language more intuitively.
-This project exists to experiment with mobile-first tools that lower the barrier to practicing a new language daily.
+Scribe-Android is an Android application designed to aid language learning through specialized keyboards.
+It exists to provide learners with intuitive tools for practicing new languages directly from their mobile devices, exploring the intersection of language acquisition and mobile utility.

 ## Key Features
 *   Custom keyboards tailored for specific language learning challenges.
-*   Integrated dictionaries and translation hints accessible directly from the keyboard.
+*   Integrated tools for quick vocabulary lookup and character insertion.
 *   A clean, user-friendly interface focused on reducing friction during practice.
-*   Support for multiple language layouts and input methods.

 ## Tech Stack
-*   **Kotlin** - Primary programming language.
+*   Kotlin
-*   **Android SDK** - Native Android development.
+*   Android SDK
-*   **XML** - UI layout and design.
+*   Jetpack Compose

 ## Getting Started
 1. Clone the repository: `git clone https://github.com/zoreanuj/Scribe-Android.git`